Konrad Swinarski: Life

+Among several opera stagings, Swinarski directe the world premiere of Krzysztof Penderecki's opera The Devils of Loudun in 1969 at the Hamburg State Opera.

-In 1965 he started his longtime cooperaion with Stary Theatre in Cracow, where some of his most famous works were produced.
-Those included his most famous work, novel and innovative inscenization of Dziady (Forefathers Eve) by Adam Mickiewicz, premiering 18 February 1973.
-30 May 1974 premiered his inscenization of Wyzwolenie (Liberation) by Stanisław Wyspiański, his last work for Stary Theatre.
+In 1965 he started his long-time co-operation with Stary Theatre in Kraków, where some of his most famous works were produced.
+Those included his most famous work, novel and innovative staging of Dziady (Forefathers Eve) by Adam Mickiewicz, premiering 18 February 1973.
+On 30 May 1974 premiered his staging of Wyzwolenie (Liberation) by Stanisław Wyspiański, his last work for Stary Theatre.
 1975 Swinarski began preparations to direct Hamlet, interrupted by his sudden death.

 Death

-19 August 1975 Swinarski died in ČSA Flight 540 accident of Ilyushin Il-62 that crashed during attempted landing near Damascus.
+On 19 August 1975 Swinarski died in ČSA Flight 540 accident of Ilyushin Il-62 that crashed during attempted landing near Damascus.
 Swinarski was invited by empress of Iran Farah Pahlavi to take part in Shiraz Arts Festival.
 There were plans for Swinarski to show his Dziady during next years festival.
-Swinarski was buried in Powązki Military Cemetery (quartier A37-4-4).
+Swinarski was buried in Powązki Military Cemetery (section A37-4-4).

 After his death, Teatr magazine established yearly Konrad Swinarski Award, awarded to theatrical directors for best work of the season.
 The laureates include Henryk Tomaszewski, Jerzy Jarocki, Maciej Prus, Jerzy Grzegorzewski, Janusz Wiśniewski.

 Private life

 In 1955 Swinarski married Barbara Witek.
-His homosexuality was a well-known fact in artistic circles, but it wasn't publically mentioned (or in any biographical work) until 2003.
+His homosexuality was a well-known fact in artistic circles, but it wasn't publicly mentioned (or in any biographical work) until 2003.